-Purim commemorates the liberation of the Jewish people from Haman’s attempt at genocide.
-Haman, the second-in-command to King Ahasuerus of the Persian empire, managed to extract from his king a formal decree to murder all Jews living in the 127 lands of the Persian Empire.
+Haman, the second-in-command to King Ahashverosh of the Persian empire, managed to extract from his King a formal decree to murder all Jews living in the 127 lands of the Persian Empire.

 “Esther and Mordechai,” oil on canvas, 1675.
 Museo Nacional de Bellas Artes, Buenos Aires, Argentina.

-However, Haman’s plans were foiled by Mordechai and his cousin Esther, Ahasuerus’ Queen.
+However, Haman’s plans were foiled by the Jew, Mordechai and his cousin Esther, who happened to be Ahasverosh’s Queen.
 The whole story is relayed in the Megillah, the Scroll of Esther, read annually in homes or synagogues of Jews worldwide.
+It states:

 “When Haman saw that Mordechai would neither kneel nor prostrate himself before him, Haman became full of wrath.
 But it seemed contemptible to him to lay hands on Mordechai alone, for they had told him Mordechai’s nationality, and Haman sought to destroy all the Jews who were throughout Ahasuerus’s entire kingdom, Mordechai’s people.”

 “There is a certain people scattered and separate among the peoples throughout all the provinces of your kingdom, and their laws differ from [those of] every people, and they do not keep the king’s laws; it is [therefore] of no use for the king to let them be.
 If it pleases the king, let it be written to destroy them, and I will weigh out ten thousand silver talents into the hands of those who perform the work, to bring [it] into the king’s treasuries.”